OfficeDev/office-js-docs-pr/docs/develop/dialog-handle-errors-events.md

 ---
 title: Handling errors and events in the Office dialog box
-description: 'Describes how to trap and handle errors when opening and using the Office dialog box' ms.date: 01/29/2020
+description: 'Learn how to trap and handle errors when opening and using the Office dialog box.' ms.date: 07/08/2021
 localization_priority: Normal
 ---

-# Handling errors and events in the Office dialog box
+# Handle errors and events in the Office dialog box

 This article describes how to trap and handle errors when opening the dialog box and errors that happen inside the dialog box.